concierge/Concierge/README.md

 - `/shutdown`.
 Terminates the program gracefully.
 - `/restart`.
 Restarts the program, reloading and searching for new modules.
 Useful if you have made changes to an existing module or have created a new module.
 - `/disable`.
 Toggles ignoring of commands - will not ignore special commands.
+- `/update`.
+Performs a git-pull on the repository this is contained within.

 ## Contributions
 Contributions welcome.